jereklas/fobx/core/docs/controlling-comparisons.md

   list: "observable.shallow",
 })

+// You can also use observable() the same way: const usersAlt = observable({
+  list: [
+    { id: 1, name: "Alice" },
+    { id: 2, name: "Bob" },
+  ],
+}, {
+  list: "observable.shallow",
+})

 reaction(
   () => users.list,
   (userList) => console.log("User list changed:", userList),
 )

+// Operations on the collection trigger reactions users.list.push({ id: 3, name: "Charlie" })

-// This WILL trigger a reaction because reference equality is used users.list = [
+// Replacing the entire collection will also trigger a reaction users.list = [
   { id: 1, name: "Alice" },
   { id: 2, name: "Bob" },
 ]
 ```

-Unlike regular observables which can use structural comparison, shallow
+Unlike regular deep observables which can use structural comparison, shallow
 observables rely on reference equality by default, so replacing a collection
 with a structurally identical one will still trigger reactions.